bvolkswagen/bigmacindex/README.md

-# BigMacIndex
+# Bigmacindex
 -------------
 Before you run any of these scripts make sure you have:

 (a) An internet connection.
-(b) Downloaded, (compiled) installed bc.
+(b) Downloaded and (compiled) installed bc.
 (c) The neccesary dose of humor.

-This script only works on certain linux machines.
+This script only works on certain flavors of linux.

 All credits go to https://bitcoinppi.com and https://bittrex.com for providing the realtime data.